Home » International Relations » International Criminal Court (ICC)

 Establishment & HQ 2002, Hague (Netherlands) 1946, Hague (Netherlands)

-UN Relation Independent- may receive case referrals from UN Security Council Official court of the UN, known as the World Court
+UN Relation Independent- may receive case referrals from the UN Security Council Official court of the UN, known as the World Court

 Case types Criminal prosecution of individuals Contentious between parties, and advisory opinions